Inamori Ethics Prize

 The Inamori Ethics Prize is an annual award presented by the Inamori International Center for Ethics and Excellence at Case Western Reserve University.
 The prize honors exemplary ethical international leaders "whose actions and influence have greatly improved the condition of humankind".
 The prize was first awarded in 2008 to Dr. Francis Collins, an American physician who is credited with discovering a number of genes associated with human diseases.

 The Inamori Ethics prize is also awarded with a monetary award, which is to be used in the recipients' ongoing projects.
 Each year, the honoree of the prize delivers a public lecture about their ongoing work at Case Western Reserve University.

+In years in which the Inamori Ethics Prize is not awarded, the Inamori Center's Conversations on JUSTICE series is held.